Jesus of Lübeck: Slaving vessel

 In 1563, Jesus of Lübeck was chartered to a group of merchants by Queen Elizabeth I, becoming involved in the Atlantic slave trade and smuggling under John Hawkins, who organized four slave voyages to West Africa and the West Indies between 1562 and 1568.

-During the last voyage, Jesus, along with several other English ships, encountered a Spanish fleet off San Juan de Ulúa (modern day Vera Cruz, Mexico) in September 1568.
+During the last voyage, Jesus, along with several other English ships, encountered a Spanish fleet off San Juan de Ulúa (modern-day Veracruz, Mexico) in September 1568.
 In the resulting battle, Jesus was disabled and captured by Spanish forces.
 The heavily damaged ship was later sold for 601 ducats to a local merchant.